-Minimum Required Role: Cluster Administrator (also provided by Full Administrator)
+Minimum Required Role: Cluster Administrator (also provided by Full Administrator) This feature is not available when using Cloudera Manager to manage Data Hub clusters.

 A parcel is a binary distribution format containing the program files, along with additional metadata used by Cloudera Manager.
 The important differences between parcels and packages are: